 - After 30–40 minutes, remove the compress and end the bed rest

 - Keep the knee joints warm with knee pads (wool)

 - Wash out and dry the cloths

 A 67-year-old woman has been suffering from polyarthritis of unexplained origin in her foot and knee joints for five years.
 The degeneration of her joints is already well advanced.
 She suffers from severe pain when moving and can only take small steps.
-For three years she has been treating the knee joints every morning with wrapped ginger compresses, sometimes with freshly grated ginger root, especially when she is travelling.
+For three years she has been treating her knee joints every morning with wrapped ginger compresses, sometimes with freshly grated ginger root, especially when she is travelling.
 At home she prefers dried ginger powder.
 These applications are necessary on a daily basis.
 Her complaints are significantly better after each application.
 When the patient takes a break from treatment, she can hardly move her knee joints.
 The ginger application improves her morning stiffness immediately.
 The patient experiences the warming through of her knee joints as the decisive effect.
 It is noticeable that her untreated ankles show pronounced stiffness and swelling.
 She takes no other medication to treat this joint disease.

 - Therkleson T. (2010).
 Ginger compress therapy for adults with osteoarthritis.
 J Adv Nurs, 66(10): 2225–2233.

 - Altman Roy D, Marcussen KC.
 Effects of a ginger extract on knee pain in patients with osteoarthritis.
 Arthritis & Rheumatism 44.11 (2001): 2531–2538.

 - Therkleson T. Ginger therapy for osteoarthritis: a typical case.
 Journal of Holistic Nursing 32.3 (2014): 232–239.